-- (1) School reconstruction (including repairs and full reconstruction of five schools), the Heritage Center (including the Philipsburg Jubilee library) and sport facilities. - (2) Support to a care and special aid program, including the strengthening of care teams in schools and the implementation of a national and children youth program. - (3) Strengthening of the higher education system and programs
+- (1) School reconstruction (including repairs and full reconstruction of five schools), the Heritage Center (including the Sint Maarten Library) and sport facilities. - (2) Support to a care and special aid program, including the strengthening of care teams in schools and the implementation of a national and children youth program. - (3) Strengthening of the higher education system and programs